 With the launch of the new X3 and iX3 last year, BMW’s voice control was enhanced to be more interactive as well as execute new commands.
 The Intelligent Personal Assistant can now recognise where the command is coming from and through a show of graphics on the screen, lean towards either the driver or the passenger.
 For example, if a request is made to bring down the cabin temperature, the personal assistant can lower the temperature only on the side from where the request was made.

 BMW News app

 The BMW News app has also been revamped to show a more personalised feed on the bigger SUV.
 More major news providers have integrated into the system and improvements have been made to the audio quality while reading out the news through the speakers.
 Expect the iX1 to be a beneficiary of the improved software.

 Production & Release date

 BMW Group’s long-term goal is to achieve about ten million in cumulative EV sales by 2030, and the key launches such as the BMW iX1, BMW i7 and the BMW i5 will steer it towards the target.
 During the company’s Q2 2021 earnings conference call, Oliver Zipse, the Chairman of its Board of Management, said that the company plans to offer an EV option in almost every segment it is present in by 2023.
-Speaking further, Zipse talked about the launch timeline of the rumored iX1.
+Speaking further, Zipse talked about the launch timeline of the iX1.

 New models will be coming in rapid succession from here on: In the next two years, we will launch all-electric versions of the BMW 7 Series, X1 and 5 Series.Oliver Zipse, Chairman of BoM, BMW Group (Q2 2021 earnings conference call) in Aug 2021

 As per Bimmerpost user ynguldyn, BMW (Plant Regensburg in Germany) will start manufacturing the new BMW X1 in July 2022.
 The electric version could enter production later this year.
 In November 2020, BMW announced that its Regensburg and Leipzig plants are undergoing updates to produce battery modules and high voltage batteries from this year.